tum-pbs/PhiFlow/documentation/structs.md

 The following objects are structs:

 - Subclasses of `phi.math.struct.Struct`
-- Lists of structs
+- Lists
-- Tuples of structs
+- Tuples
+- Dicts containing strings as keys

 Subclasses of `phi.math.struct.Struct` must override the `disassemble` method which returns a list of all contained attributes, including attributes of sub-structs, and a reassembly function.